The Oklahoma Car Accident Lawyers You Can Trust

 - What if the driver who caused my car accident does not have insurance?

 - Should I contact my insurance company after my car accident?

-- Should I answer questions if another insurance company contacts me after my accident?
+- Should I answer questions if another insurance company contacts me?

-- Should I accept a financial offer from an insurance company soon after my accident?
+- Should I accept a financial offer from an insurance company?

-- Can I negotiate for more money after my Oklahoma car accident?
+- Can I negotiate for more money after my car accident?

-After an Oklahoma car accident, if you are physically able and it is safe to do so, start establishing your claim right away.
+After a car crash, if you are physically able and it is safe to do so, start establishing your claim right away.
 We strongly urge you to take the following steps to protect your health and your rights.

-Contact the police and ask them to respond to your accident.
+Contact the police and ask them to respond.
 You will need them to create an accident report to file with your claim.
-Do not go into detail or accept blame for the accident.
+Do not go into detail or accept blame.
 Anything you say to the police, or anyone else for that matter, can be discovered during an insurance adjuster’s investigation and used to reduce or reject your claim.

 Get emergency medical aid